 Originally a project by 17-year old Andrew Michael, Fasthosts became incorporated in 1999.
 After several years of steady growth, Fasthosts acquired a number of datacenters and became the first UK web host to support Microsoft’s .NET Framework 1.1.

 Today, more than 10 million domains have been registered with Fasthosts.
 The company has won several awards and launched its own next-generation cloud platform known as CloudNX.
-Partnered with Docker, Fasthosts seeks to bring the next generation of virtualization technology to clients.
+By building on Docker technology, Fasthosts seeks to bring the next generation of virtualization to clients.

 Helping Businesses Overcome Skill-Set Barriers to Success

 Fasthosts recognizes that businesses are faced with a number of challenges on the path to success.
 Competition, overhead expenses, and often limited dedicated resources — both in terms of hosting as well as expertly trained staff — all present barriers to growth.
 These issues can be magnified for SMBs, who often have significantly smaller staff and budgets.